rubocop/ruby-style-guide/README.md

 <sup>[[link](#ordered-hashes)]</sup>

 * <a name="no-modifying-collections"></a>
-  Never modify a collection while traversing it.
+  Do not modify a collection while traversing it.
 <sup>[[link](#no-modifying-collections)]</sup>

 ## Strings